Baekhyeon-dong

 Baekhyeon-dong is a dong of Bundang district in the city of Seongnam, Gyeonggi Province, South Korea.
 As of January 1, 2024, the population of Baekhyeon-dong is 26,873, spanning 10,431 households.
-It comprises 1.58km2 or 1.12% of Bundang-gu.
+It comprises 1.58 km^{2} or 1.12% of Bundang-gu.
 In July 1973, it was upgraded from Baekhyeon-ri (백현리; 柏峴里) to Baekhyeon-dong.
 Baekhyeon derives its name from a large pine tree on the ridge of the hill behind the village, and gradually it became the name of the village.

 Korean administrative map of Bundang-gu with Baekyeon-dong included; it is on the southern side of Pangyo-dong in the English map.

 Education

 Baekhyeon-dong is home to the following educational institutions: